Force LTE Only Switch Review — Lock 4G/5G on Samsung Galaxy

 - VoLTE required for calls while in LTE Only mode

-- Results vary depending on firmware version
+- Results vary depending on the device's stock firmware version

 Our Verdict